dhthwy/r/README.md

+whether i find someone who appreciates me i dont know. what i do know is thatll never happen if keep wasting my time with your unappreciative ass.

 You chose one.
 You didn't give a damn about your promises or correcting wrongs.
 You just added more wrongs.
 Disregarded me completely.
 Doubt theres any going back.

 the year of teaching me how you really feel.
 I got the picture.